-The #PiktoTourMelbourne agenda featured a fireside chat, a demo of our new iPad app, and a Q&A with our co-founder and CEO Ai Ching.
+The #PiktoTourMelbourne agenda featured a fireside chat, and a Q&A with our co-founder and CEO Ai Ching.
 We wanted to share this experience with our Pikto Peeps from around the world, and Periscope was just the way to do that.

 Periscope tips for beginners